On-Demand Webinar: Rebuilding Higher Education in 2022: Insights from the Interfolio Faculty Survey

-Join this live, virtual event to find out how Interfolio has helped administrators, deans, and faculty evaluation committees to save time, be more focused, and stay consistent in decisions.
+Watch this recording to find out how Interfolio has helped administrators, deans, and faculty evaluation committees to save time, be more focused, and stay consistent in decisions.
 We’ll also explore why they chose Interfolio’s Review, Promotion & Tenure module instead of other vendors or a homegrown system.

-Some Interfolio clients with Review, Promotion, and Tenure (RPT) on campus include, among many others:
+Some Interfolio clients with the Review, Promotion, and Tenure module on campus include, among many others:

 Carnegie Mellon University